A Flame in Hali: Prologue

-Years prior to the start of the book, the disgraced and forgotten larenzu, Rumail Deslucido, dies in a remote village.
-In the last moments of his life, he overshadows (takes over the mind of) his son, Eduin, hoping to wreak his final revenge on the Hastur family.
+Years prior to the start of the book, the disgraced and forgotten laranzu, Rumail Deslucido, dies in a remote village.
+In his last moments, he overshadows (takes over the mind of) his son, Eduin, hoping to wreak his final revenge on the Hastur family.

 Book One

 Eduin MacEarn, former laranzu of Arilinn, now lives in drunken stupor in the gutters of Thendara.
 Mentally overshadowed at the death of his deranged laranzu father, all Eduin can hear is a voice in his head demanding that he kill the Hasturs.
 He is taken in by a mysterious man named Saravio, who once served at Cedestri Tower, but left because of his opposition to The Compact.

 Eduin discovers that Saravio has an odd laran talent – the ability to calm the mind of another by singing.
 This talent breaks one of the most important vows a tower worker takes – not to force his/her mind on another unwillingly.
-However, the singing quiets Eduin's internal demons, and he comes to believe he can exploit Saravio's gift to further his vengeance on the Hasturs.
+The singing, however, quiets Eduin's internal demons, and he comes to believe he can exploit Saravio's gift to further his vengeance on the Hasturs.
 He also discovers that Saravio is obsessively devoted to Naotalba, the mythical wife of the god, Zandru.

 Using Saravio's gift, Eduin whips up anti-Hastur sentiment among a group of unemployed and homeless men in Thendara.